johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/sys-design.md

 * WebApp is an [Asp.Net Core](https://github.com/aspnet/home) C# application that runs on the server.
 It responds to WebApi calls.

 * WorkflowApp is a [DotNet Core](https://github.com/dotnet/core) C# application that runs on the server.
 It does batch processing of recordings and Transcripts.
-It oould also be easily converted to a library that runs as part of the WebApp process.
+It could also be converted to a library that runs as part of the WebApp process.

 * The other server components are DotNet Core C# libraries.
 They are used by both WebApp & WorkflowApp.